vanducng/datafold-docs/docs/guides/ci_guides/datafold-sdk/uploading_dbt_artifacts.md

 - A set of artifacts representing the data as it is in your production data, using an earlier git commit.

 #### Why are artifacts missing?
-If artifacts from one of the commits is missing, it could be for a number of reasons, but is likely due to a failed dbt Cloud job (e.g., a test failure).
+If artifacts from one of the commits is missing, it could be for a number of reasons.
+Here are some possibilities:

+- If you're using a dbt Cloud integration, it's most likely that your dbt Cloud job did not run or failed.
+That includes if a step in your job failed, such as `dbt test`, even if `dbt run` was successful.
+- If you're using a dbt Core integration, it may be that:
+  - The files that build your CI pipeline are not yet merged into the main branch.
+  - Your CI pipeline did not trigger, or failed for any reason.

 #### What can I do about it?
 The missing artifacts from the specific commit can be created and uploaded via the SDK.